-- 342. Regulation 104 provides that the requirements relating to: - providing additional information in support of an application for high risk work under regulation 88, and - the regulator being satisfied about certain matters before granting a high risk work licence under regulation 89(5) and 90, and - the process for refusing an application for high risk work under regulation 91, - also apply in relation to the requirements to renew a licence. - 343.
-Sub-regulation 104(2) provides that the regulator may renew a high risk work licence granted to a person under a corresponding WHS law if that licence has not been renewed under that law. - 344.
-The refusal to renew a licence is a reviewable decision under regulation 676.
+- 345. Regulation 104 provides that the requirements relating to: - providing additional information in support of an application for high risk work under regulation 88, - the regulator being satisfied about certain matters before granting a high risk work licence under regulations 89 (excluding sub-regulation 89(5)) and 90, - the process for refusing an application for high risk work under regulation 91, - the regulator imposing conditions on a high risk work licence under regulation 91A, and - the duration of a high risk work licence under regulation 92 also apply in relation to the requirements to renew a licence. - 346.
+Sub-regulation 104(2) provides that the regulator may renew a high risk work licence granted to a person under a corresponding WHS law if that licence has not been renewed under that law. - 347.
+Under regulation 676, the imposition of a condition when granting or renewing a licence, or the refusal to renew a licence, is a reviewable decision.